SC4RECOIN/FlowAlgo-Options-Trader/README.md

 Train: 2017/06/02 - 2019/08/06
 Test: 2019/08/06 - 2020/10/20

-**What about only training on more recent data?** The market was very different is 2017 bvs 2018.
+**What about only training on more recent data?** The market was very different is 2017 vs 2018.

 Results on kmeans(n=100):
-train/test => 61.73%/102.02%
+train/test => 116.18%/36.53%

 ### Environment